 Baby Sling Safety

-Regardless of the baby sling or carrier you choose, there are pros and cons to carrying your baby in different ways, as well as important safety considerations to be aware of.
+Regardless of the baby sling or carrier you choose, there are important safety considerations to be aware of.

-You should always follow manufacturer’s instructions carefully to ensure you're using an item correctly and safely, and keep a close eye on your child at all times.
+You should always follow manufacturer’s instructions carefully to ensure you’re using teh item correctly and safely and keep a close eye on your child at all times.

 Wearing a baby sling